tylertitsworth/5th-age-srd/Classes/Druid.md

 Beast aspect

-Daily, or recharge 16+ for adepts
+Full Recovery, or recharge 16+ for adepts

 Quick action